twlevelup/melb_2016s2_watch_blue/Blue Team Rulz.md

 * Comment your code for other people

 ### XD/BA ###
-* Be realistic, make sure the tasks are feasibile for the devs
+* Be realistic, make sure the tasks are feasible for the devs
 * Be specific when writing the requirements (and understandable)